Search docs

 • Duplicate operationIds.

-• Examples that don't match their schemas.
+• Response examples and meta.examples payloads that don't match their schemas.

 • Routes with no declared responses.